Częstochowa City Council

 Częstochowa City Council (Rada Miasta Częstochowy) is a unicameral governing body of the city of Częstochowa, the second biggest city in Silesian Voivodeship.
 It consists of 28 councilors elected in free elections for a five-year term (since 2018).
 The current chairman of the council is Zdzisław Wolski (SLD).

 Election results

+2024

+All seats on the city council were being contested in the 2024 election.
+The number of seats was lowered from 28 to 25.

 2018

 All 28 seats on the city council were being contested in the 2018 election.

 2014

 All 28 seats on the city council were being contested in the 2014 election.

 2010

 All 28 seats on the city council were being contested in the 2010 election.

 2006

 All 28 seats on the city council were being contested in the 2006 election.

 2002

 All 28 seats on the city council were being contested in the 2002 election.